Zzh-tju/DIoU-SSD-pytorch/README.md

 [[arxiv](https://arxiv.org/abs/1911.08287)] [[pdf](https://arxiv.org/pdf/1911.08287.pdf)]

+### More improvement for this repo is coming soon.
+Faster and Better...

 ## SSD_FPN_DIoU,CIoU in PyTorch
 The code references [SSD: Single Shot MultiBox Object Detector, in PyTorch](https://github.com/amdegroot/ssd.pytorch), [mmdet](https://github.com/open-mmlab/mmdetection) and [**JavierHuang**](https://github.com/JaryHuang).
 Currently, some experiments are carried out on the VOC dataset, if you want to train your own dataset, more details can be refer to the links above.